jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (a) to withhold under section RA 5 an amount of tax for a payment and pay it to the Commissioner; or (b) to withhold and pay, or pay, under section RA 6 an amount to the Commissioner for a payment received or benefit provided by them; or
-  (c) to withhold and pay under section RA 6B an amount of tax to the Commissioner for a retirement scheme contribution; or (d) to pay under section RA 6C(1) or to withhold and pay under section RA 6C(2), an amount to the Commissioner for a residential land purchase amount.
+  (c) to withhold and pay under section RA 6B an amount of tax to the Commissioner for a retirement scheme contribution; or (cb) to withhold and pay under section RA 6BB an amount of tax to the Commissioner for an assessable withdrawal amount; or (d) to pay under section RA 6C(1) or to withhold and pay under section RA 6C(2), an amount to the Commissioner for a residential land purchase amount.
 When payment due
 (2) The person must pay the amount to the Commissioner by the following dates: